Quick Start: Frame Series

-This quick introduction can help you start processing data with Warp right away, without diving into details.
-However, if you want to get the most out of Warp, we recommend reading the advanced user guide pages.
+This quick introduction can help you start processing frame series data (2D movies) with Warp right away, without diving into details.

 To the microscopes, ready, go!